ant-design/ant-design/components/table/index.en-US.md

 ## FAQ

-### How to hide pagination when single page or not data?
+### How to hide pagination when single page or no data?

 You can set `hideOnSinglePage` with `pagination` prop.